-Finland adheres to most of the Conventions of IHL as well as to the human rights conventions.
 Finland has ratified the four Geneva Conventions and the Additional Protocols I, II and III and the declaration provided for in Article 90 of Protocol I was made when the Protocols were ratified.
 Finland has also ratified the Rome Statute of the International Criminal Court.